 For more information on on Osaka and Universal Studios Japan, head to gdayjapan.com.au

 Thinking of heading to the Wizarding World of Harry Potter in Orlando?
-Get tips on saving money, time and hassle here.
+Get tips on saving money, time and hassle here via the Barefoot Nomad, and here for an excellent overview of visiting with kids via the Kid Bucket List.

 I visited as a guest of Universal Studios Japan and the Japanese National Tourism Organization.
 I genuinely loved the experience and all opinions are my own.
 Additional images courtesy of Universal Studios Japan.